F33RNI/GPS-to-Serial/README.md

 ## Serial packet structure
 The packet consists of 11 bytes.
 At the beginning of the packet, 4 bytes are assigned to latitude, 4 to longitude.
 Then 1 byte of the XOR check-sum (XOR check-sum is calculated using 8 bytes of latitude and longitude), at the end 2 bytes of the packet ending: 0xEE and 0xEF.

-**Latitude and longitude values are signed integers.** 6 decimal places (from degrees) are converted to 6 integer digits. (-90000000 to 90000000 for latitude and -180000000 to 180000000 for longitude)
+**Latitude and longitude values are signed integers.** 6 decimal places (from degrees) are converted to 6 integer digits. (-90000000 to 90000000 for latitude and -180000000 to 180000000 for longitude).
+To get back the degrees of the float type, signed integers must be **divided by 1000000**.

 **Latitude and longitude bytes are in Big-endian order.**